002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 * The size of the sketch window increased to improve the output quality.

-  - My monitor is HD with 1920x1080 pixels and for whatever reason Processing will crash if the sketch window doesn't fit on the screen, so I must make the height a bit smaller.
+  - My monitor is HD with 1920x1080 pixels and for whatever reason Processing will crash if the sketch window doesn't fit on the screen, so I must make the height a bit smaller than I would like.
 Note that the aspect ratio of the sketch size is irrelevant when the Generator is saving output to files.

   - For 4K video there's no benefit in making the height or width greater than 1300 pixels.
 I would test with 1300x1300 if I could, or maybe use something a bit smaller to speed up execution.